Building Evacuations and Fire Drills

 Unintentional alarms, such as malicious activation of fire alarm pull stations or burned food setting off smoke detectors, do not count towards the required scheduled drills.

 Evacuation route maps

 Most buildings are provided with Evacuation Route Maps located in a conspicuous location in a public hallway.
-The maps help indicated the location of exits and evacuation assembly points.
-EH&S develops and maintains these maps for the UW Seattle campus.
-For assistance call Diana Zumba firstname.lastname@example.org or 206.616.5530.
+The maps help indicate the location of exits and evacuation assembly points.
+EH&S develops and maintains these maps for existing buildings on the UW Seattle campus.
+For new construction projects specifications for creating these signs can be found on the EH&S project support page.
+For additional information contact Diana Zumba firstname.lastname@example.org or 206.616.5530.

 A number of outdoor assembly points have been identified for the campus.
 A specific assembly point should be designated for your building as indicated on the evacuation route map posted in your building and in your Fire Safety Evacuation Plan.

 Campus mass assembly areas are also available if the local assembly point is unsafe or unavailable.

 Evacuation Directors and Wardens

 Your Fire Safety Evacuation Plan (FSEP) should provide information on how to alert building occupants of an emergency.
 Contact your evacuation director or building coordinator and request a copy of your plan.

 If your building does not already have a FSEP, you can find a template on the Building Emergency Procedures and Resources page.

 Smaller buildings without fire alarm systems are not required to conduct evacuation drills.
 However, if you wish to conduct an evacuation drill you can simulate an alarm.